DAC8 Reporting Templates and the XML Schema: What CASPs Submit in 2026

 The output tool is the cheapest, least differentiated part of the stack; its quality is bounded by the data fed to it.

-Wag3s Ledger produces the substance the schema carries:
+Where Wag3s sits: the substance behind the schema

 • Per-user, per-asset annual aggregates structured to the DAC8 reportable categories